Bitcoin-ABC/bitcoinabc.org/_posts/2022-07-01-running-cashfusion-remotely.md

 sudo adduser $USER fuse
 ```

-Now it's time to get the Electrum ABC daemon running, create a new wallet (save the seed), load it, generate addresses, send funds to the addresses.
+Now it's time to get the Electrum ABC daemon running, create a new wallet (save the seed), load it, generate addresses, and send funds to the addresses.

 ```
 ./ElectrumABC-5.1.3-x86_64.AppImage daemon start